-The following table summarizes information with respect to our equity compensation plans as of November 30, 2021.
+The following table summarizes information with respect to our equity compensation plans as of November 30, 2022.

-Plan Category (a) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (1) (b) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (c) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Equity compensation plans approved by stockholders (2) 734,840 \$51.75 2,977,145 Equity compensation plans not approved by stockholders Total 734,840 \$51.75 2,977,145
+Plan Category (a) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (1) (b) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (c) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Equity compensation plans approved by stockholders (2) 799,254 \$54.15 2,857,743 Equity compensation plans not approved by stockholders (3) 74,681 \$42.16 - Total 873,935 \$51.88 2,857,743

-- (1) Reflects awards outstanding under the Concentrix Corporation 2020 Stock Incentive Plan.
-Includes 166,223 unvested time-based RSUs, 127,394 unvested performance-based RSUs (at target), and 441,223 stock options with a weighted average remaining term of 6.55 years.
-The RSUs are not included in the calculation of the weighted average exercise price in column (b). - (2) Reflects shares available for issuance under (a) the Concentrix Corporation 2020 Stock Incentive Plan and (b) the Concentrix Corporation 2020 Employee Stock Purchase Plan, each of which were approved by TD SYNNEX Corporation, our sole stockholder prior to the spin-off.
+(1) Reflects awards outstanding under the Concentrix Corporation 2020 Stock Incentive Plan.
+Includes 265,492 unvested time-based restricted stock units ("RSUs"), 213,773 unvested performance-based RSUs (at target), and 319,989 stock options with a weighted average remaining term of 5.79 years.
+The RSUs are not included in the calculation of the weighted average exercise price in column (b).

+- (2) Reflects shares available for issuance under (a) the Concentrix Corporation 2020 Stock Incentive Plan and (b) the Concentrix Corporation 2020 Employee Stock Purchase Plan, each of which were approved by TD SYNNEX, our sole stockholder prior to the spin-off.
 Under the Employee Stock Purchase Plan, qualifying employees may purchase shares of Common Stock at a discount to the market value.
-As of November 30, 2021, 1,993,734 shares of Common Stock remained available for grant under the 2020 Stock Incentive Plan and 983,411 shares of Common Stock remained available for issuance under the Employee Stock Purchase Plan.
+As of November 30, 2022, 1,885,870 shares of Common Stock remained available for grant under the 2020 Stock Incentive Plan and 971,873 shares of Common Stock remained available for issuance under the Employee Stock Purchase Plan. - (3) Reflects shares available for issuance upon the exercise of certain outstanding stock options originally granted under the ProKarma Holdings Inc. ("PK") 2016 Long-Term Incentive Plan and assumed by the Company in connection with its acquisition of PK in December 2021.